Jonniebarnsley/esgf-download/README.md

     'new_variable': 'Amon'  # or appropriate table
 }
 ```

+Table IDs correspond to the earth system component which the variable originates from:
+- `Amon`: atmosphere,
+- `Omon`: ocean,
+- `Lmon`: land surface.

 ### Adding New Models
 Add new models to the `MODELS` list and their variant labels to `VARIANT_LABEL`: